 Not all benchmarks are equal.
 The standard investors see — Morningstar's style-box categories — is simplified for consumers.
 Academics use far stricter methods.
 Results differ dramatically.

-Morningstar benchmarks use broad style categories: large growth, small value, mid-cap blend.
+Morningstar benchmarks use broad style categories that include 9 style boxes based on factors.
+The boxes are based on the sizes of large, mid, and small, and the styles of growth blend and value.
 Easy to understand, but imprecise.
-Funds can drift between styles and claim credit for capturing factor premiums that anyone could access via index funds.
+Funds can drift between factors and claim credit for capturing factor premiums that anyone could access via index funds or a blend of index funds based on the factors in the boxes.

-Fama-French factors use a three-factor regression model that adjusts for exposure to size, value, and momentum.
-This is the academic gold standard.
-If a fund's alpha survives Fama-French adjustment, it's genuinely rare.
-As Barras, Scaillet, and Wermers demonstrated in their 2010 paper, False discoveries in mutual fund performance, once you account for multiple testing and factor exposures, only about 1% of mutual fund managers display genuine skill and roughly the same proportion show significant anti-skill.
+Fama-French factors use a three-factor regression model that adjusts for exposure to market, size, and value.
+Often momentum is added to the regression and FF have added two more factors of profitability and investment.
+These regressions are the academic gold standard.
+If a fund's alpha survives Fama-French refined benchmarks, it's genuinely rare.
+As Barras, Scaillet, and Wermers demonstrated in their 2010 paper, False discoveries in mutual fund performance, once you account for multiple testing and factor exposures, only about 1% of mutual fund managers displayed genuine skill in their study.

-Index funds represent the investor's true goal: zero alpha, zero volatility around that alpha.
+Index funds represent the investor's best option: the goal of an index fund is zero alpha, zero volatility around that alpha.
 Just reliable beta — market returns — at minimal cost.

 Why does this matter?
 A fund can look like a winner against Morningstar's benchmark but vanish against Fama-French.
-The fund wasn't beating the market — it was capturing known factor premiums (like small-cap or value) that academics identified decades ago.
-That's not manager skill; that's factor exposure anyone can access cheaply.
+The fund didn't beat the market — it was just capturing factor premiums that have been known for decades (like small and value) that are available in passively managed funds at much lower fees.

-In other words, Morningstar uses a consumer-simplified methodology that lets managers get away with style drift.
-The academic three-factor regression model doesn't.
+In other words, Morningstar uses a consumer-simplified methodology that may miss the mark, and Morningstar may miss when fund managers engage in style drift.
+The academic multi-factor regression model doesn't.
 It catches them.

 The Fidelity Reveal

-Fidelity Small Cap Growth (FCPGX) looked impressive against the Morningstar benchmark: 2.99% annual alpha, 4.70% standard deviation.
-It sat in the green "skill" zone.
+Fidelity Small Cap Growth (FCPGX) looked impressive against the Morningstar benchmark: 2.99% average annual alpha for 20 years, with a low 4.70% standard deviation.
+It sat in the green "skill" zone when compared to the Morningstar specified Russell 2000 Growth benchmark.

-Now re-test using Fama-French factors.
+Now re-test using Fama-French factors by clicking the Fama/French button below the chart.
 Watch what happens.

-Against Fama-French factors: alpha drops to 0.84%, standard deviation rises slightly to 5.7%, and the fund falls below the t-stat threshold into the red zone.
+Against the regression using the Fama-French factors: the alpha dropped to 0.84%, standard deviation rose slightly to 5.7%, and the fund falls below the t-stat threshold into the red zone.
 The "skill" evaporated.

 What happened?
 The fund wasn't beating the market through manager skill — it captured size and value premiums academics have known about since the 1990s.
-"Small growth" funds aren't locked into small growth stocks.
+"Small growth" funds aren't locked into buying just small growth stocks.
 Prospectuses allow broad mandates.
-When value stocks were outperforming, Fidelity tilted toward small value territory.
-When momentum stocks surged, they chased that factor.
-They captured factor premiums that anyone could access via low-cost index funds and charged active management fees for it.
+When value stocks outperformed, Fidelity may have tilted early toward small value territory to catch the higher return than small growth.
+When momentum stocks surged, they may have unknowingly benefited from that.
+They may have captured factor premiums that anyone could access via low-cost passively managed funds and charged higher active management fees for doing it.

 If a fund only clears the skill threshold against a consumer-grade benchmark, be skeptical.
-Demand Fama-French-adjusted results.
+Demand benchmarking using Fama-French multifactor regressions.
 If it can't survive that test, you're paying active fees to capture passive factor exposure.

 The Index Fund Cluster

-Index funds don't try to beat the market.
-They are the market.
+Index funds don't try to beat a market or a factor.
+They are markets.
 Zero alpha by design.
-Zero volatility around that alpha.
-They sit exactly where investors should aim: reliable, low-cost, low-volatility exposure to market returns — what academics call beta.
+Near zero volatility around that near zero alpha.
+They sit exactly where investors should aim: reliable, low-cost, low-volatility exposure to market returns, or betas.
+In multi-factor models like the Fama-French Three-Factor Model or Carhart Four-Factor Model, the term "beta" is generalized to mean exposure to any systematic risk factor.

 Active funds scatter across the red zone — high volatility, insufficient t-stats.
 The handful in the green zone are rare and vulnerable to benchmark gaming, as the Fidelity example demonstrates.
 The index fund cluster is where discipline lives.